maiconpintoabreu/gravitonion-collector/README.md

 * local multiplayer (half score and increase in difficult)

 ## Entity map

 Game - Blackhole

 Game - Asteroids

 Game - Player - Bullets

 ## Physics

-Blackhole collides to everyone
+Blackhole and Phaser collides to everyone

 Player collides to everyone

-asteroids collide to everyone
+Asteroids collide to everyone

-bullets collide to everyone but player
+Bullets collide to everyone but player